-On the funding required to rebuild the temple, she said the ASI will seek funds from the centre, the National Culture Fund and also raise money through public participation.
+On the funding required to rebuild the temple, she said ASI will seek funds from the centre, the National Culture Fund and also raise money through public participation.